 - Infants with cerebral palsy may receive sensory-motor therapy using Velcro-covered "sticky mittens" to help them “snag” and explore objects they are unable to grasp in the hand.1

-- Assistive devices include orthopedic braces to help patients with limb defects to walk and cochlear implants for hearing impairment.
+- Assistive devices include orthopedic braces to help patients with limb anomalies to walk and cochlear implants for hearing impairment.

-If someone in your family has a birth defect, find support and information through these resources, and discuss treatment options with that individual’s health care providers.
+If someone in your family has a congenital anomaly, find support and information through these resources, and discuss treatment options with that individual’s health care providers.